Award-Winning Anchor Link Part

 [3DEO] is gaining high-volume, low-cost parts orders versus traditional manufacturing techniques such as CNC machining and Metal Injection Moulding.
 The company sells parts and offers customers a ‘one-stop-shop’ for production-quality metal components.EditorMetal Additive Manufacturing Magazine

-An Award of Distinction has been given to 3DEO for an anchor link used in a defense application.
+An Award of Distinction has been given to 3DEO for an anchor link.
 A hybrid metal AM process is used to make the parts.
 The parts are made using heat-treated 17-4 PH stainless steel powder.MPIFMetal Powder Industries Federation

 [3DEO] aims to be a direct competitor to traditional manufacturing.
 In fact, its 3D printed anchor link had to triumph over a number of other metal powder parts produced via conventional powder metallurgy and [MIM].Kubi SertogluEngineer, 3D Printing Industry